djalbat/reaction/README.md

 ## Roadmap

-- Bring back the `componentDidMount` property
+- Bring back the `componentDidMount` property.
+- Pass JSX child elements has the `children` property of `props` again.
 - Hooking into [Redux](https://github.com/reactjs/react-redux) is a priority, watch this space.

 ## Contact